lisieckik/MIRI-from-CEERS/Step3-SourceExtractor/ReadMe.md

 ## SExMIRI.py
 In this code I show you how to call source extractor using python.
 It can be easily automitized using loops.

+# You did it!
+You now have extracted photometry.
+The first task to check if it was worth is to compare it to the Yang catalog.
+Let me know if you need some help with that (you gonna need to change from magnitudes to Jansky)!